cncf/toc/process/README.md

 Archived projects are no longer in active development and are only archived after a TOC vote.

 # III.
 Project Proposal Process

 Introduction:
 This governance policy sets forth the proposal process for projects to be accepted into the CNCF.
 The process is the same for both existing projects which seek to move into the Foundation, and new projects to be formed within the CNCF.

-Project Proposal Requirements:
+## Project Proposal Requirements:

 ## Sandbox Projects:

 Projects being submitted to the CNCF at the sandbox level are intended to be the entry point for early stage projects and are not required to undergo due diligence.
-A project is reviewed by a SIG (chosen by the TOC to review).
-After presenting to the SIG, a SIG will make a written recommendation to the TOC to review.
-Three sponsors are required for entry into the sandbox.

 Sandbox projects should be early-stage projects that the CNCF TOC believes warrant experimentation.